Guides

 Public Liability Insurance

-This is the foundation of your insurance as a florist.
-Public liability covers claims from third parties (customers, venue staff, members of the public) for injury or property damage arising from your business activities.
+This is the foundation.
+Public liability covers claims from third parties (customers, venue staff, members of the public) for injury or property damage that comes out of your business activities.

 Common scenarios:

-Most venues (hotels, churches, event spaces) will require proof of public liability insurance before allowing you to work on their premises.
+Most venues (hotels, churches, event spaces) will want proof of public liability before they let you work on their premises.
 Wedding venues routinely ask for a minimum of £1 million cover, and many require £2 million or £5 million.

 If you do nothing else, get public liability insurance.